wookey-project/app-sample-button/README.md

 of the board are blinking (green and red, or blue and orange).
 When the user pushes the user Button ('blue' button on the board), the other two LEDs start blinking and the former ones stop.

-In addition to the device init and GPIOs related syscalls, two time related syscalls are used in this sample (`sys_get_systick` and `sys_yield`).
+In addition to the device init, GPIOs and IPC related syscalls, two time related syscalls are used in this sample (`sys_get_systick` and `sys_yield`).

 ## Sketch of the example